 Get to know our Board below:

-Sadie Drury, Vice Chair, Seven Hills Vineyard
+Sadie Drury, Chair, Seven Hills Vineyard

 Sadie Drury is a cowgirl and plant enthusiast turned winegrower.
 She oversees a management company farming six vineyards in the Walla Walla AVA.
 Sadie is passionately committed to growing the best possible wine grapes in a sustainable way taking care of the land and people who farm it.